-A. The observed effects of offshore renewable energy development on sea turtles are unknown, as sea turtles are not present in any of the areas where wind turbines are currently in place (MMS 2007a).
-According to Kenney and Vigness-Raposa (2009), the sea turtles that may be found in the Ocean SAMP area include the following:
+- 1. The observed effects of offshore renewable energy development on sea turtles are unknown, as sea turtles are not present in any of the areas where wind turbines are currently in place (MMS 2007a). - 2.
+According to the NOAA Biological Opinion for the Cape Wind FEIS (MMS 2009a) and to Kenney and Vigness-Raposa (2009), the sea turtles that may be found in the Ocean SAMP area include the following: